mahaoran1997/MemLiner/README.md

 echo 9g > /sys/fs/cgroup/memory/memctl/memory.limit_in_bytes
 ```

-## 1.3 Run Spark applications on MemLiner
+# 2. Run the applications

-Here we use Apache Spark as an example to show how to execute the applications on the MemLiner.
-If you want to execute other applications, please check the **Section 2**.
-All the following operations are on the CPU server, .e.g. guest@zion-1.cs.ucla.edu.
+Here we take Apache Spark as an example to show how to run the applications on MemLiner.
+If users want to run other applications, please refer to **Section 4**.
+If users want to build all the components, e.g., Kernel, OpenJDK and drivers, from the scratch, please refer to **Section 3**.

-## 1.3.1 All-in-one shell script
+## 2.1 All-in-one shell script

-We put all the necessary instructions into an all-in-on shell script, the users can execute  the applications, collect the experiment results and draw the pictures via the the single shell-script: `${HOME}/MemLinerScripts/run-all.sh`

-For example, to execute the Spark applications on the pair: `guest@zion-1`（CPU server）and `guest@zion-4` (Memory server)
+Assume users are on the provided servers, e.g., `guest@zion-1.cs.ucla.edu` (CPU server) and `guest@zion-4.cs.ucla.edu` (Memory server).
+You can use the provided all-in-one shell script: `${HOME}/MemLinerScripts/run-all.sh` to generate the results for both the MemLiner and the Baseline(default OpenJDK).

 ```bash
 # switch to the directory